Are you ready to take the challenge?

 Only 90 minutes long, this free online program teaches civilians how to understand and provide support to the thousands of veterans and service members who call Lewis and Clark County home.

 Nationwide, nearly 20 veterans, active-duty service members, and reservists die by suicide every day.
 In Montana, more than 50 take their lives in a typical year.
 It’s time for all of us to answer the call to help our neighbors and become Military Strong in Lewis and Clark County.

 What is “Military Strong?”

-From now to Veterans Day 2020, organizations, businesses, schools, government offices, and many others in the area will challenge each other to become Military Strong by taking five free online courses and then referring other agencies to do the same.
-The program started last May, with 35 local organizations participating in the first year and trained more than 1,000 people.
+From Armed Forces Day to Veterans Day 2021, organizations, businesses, schools, government offices, and many others in the area will challenge each other to become Military Strong by taking five free online courses and then referring other agencies to do the same.
+The program started in May 2019, with 35 local organizations participating in the first year and trained more than 1,000 people.

 Created by PsychArmor Institute, these Veteran-ready certification courses are each 15 – 25 minutes long and will educate you and your staff to better understand military culture.
 Course titles are as follows: